 Pin Grading System

-Pin designers have very little control over the manufacturing process of their pins, and it is only until they received them that they can determine how to sell them.
-Because these items are hand crafted and produced en masse by manufacturers abroad, the end product may not always be perfect.
+The reality is, pin designers have very little control over the manufacturing process of their pins, and it is only until they are received that sellers can determine how they can sell them.
+Because these items are hand crafted and produced en masse, the end product may not always be perfect.
 Therefore the Pin Grading System is a scale used by pin makers as a quality standard to determine their sellability.

-The system is generally divided into three: Class A/Standard Grade, Class B, and Class B/Seconds and the definition of each may differ from one pin maker to another.
-The following are mine which I use to grade my own pins.
+The system is generally divided into three grades: A Grade/Standard, B Grade, and C Grade/Seconds and the definition of each may differ from one pin maker to another.
+The following are mine which I use to grade my own pins, with the addition of a Midgrade category.

 **I reserve the right to be more lenient with the grading system depending on the overall quality of the batch.**